grafana/Grafana-Alloy-for-Beginners/README.md

 - We strongly recommend collecting all the telemetry types of a given monitored component using one single ecosystem: either Prometheus/Loki or OTel, but not a mix of both.

 # Infrastructure Observability
-Prometheus telemetry should be
+Prometheus/Promtail telemetry should be
-- collected using Alloy prometheus.* and discovery.* components
+- collected using Alloy prometheus.* , loki.* , and discovery.* components
-- enriched using the Alloy Prometheus components
+- enriched using the Alloy Prometheus and Promtail/Loki components
-- sent to Grafana Cloud using the Prometheus Remote Write
+- sent to Grafana Cloud using the Prometheus Remote Write and Loki Endpoints

-## Building a Prometheus pipeline for metrics
+## Building pipelines for metrics and logs for infra o11y
 <img width="1424" alt="image" src="https://github.com/user-attachments/assets/5a47607f-07f6-49b6-ad05-ad1a87318432" />

 ### Components used in this section: